-- Feral Animals in the American South: An Evolutionary History.
-Studies in Environment and History series, Cambridge University Press, 2016.
+- Feral Animals in the American South: An Evolutionary History (Cambridge University Press, 2016 [paperback 2018].

-- “A Harvest of Hogzillas: Feral Pigs and the Engineering Ideal.”
-In Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2020).
+- “Harvesting Hogzillas: Feral Pigs and the Engineering Ideal,” in Nature Remade: Engineering Life from Gene Drives to Gaia, edited by Luis Campos, Michael R. Dietrich, Tiago Saraiva, and Chris Young (Chicago, IL: University of Chicago Press, 2021).

 - “The History of Science and the Science of History: Computational Methods, Algorithms, and the Future of the Field,” with Cindy Ermus.
 Isis 110 (September 2019): 555-566.

 - “Swamp Things: Invasive Species as Environmental Disasters,” with Cindy Ermus.
-In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: Louisiana State University Press, 2018), 103-130.
+In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: LSU Press, 2018), 103-130.

 - “Sociobiology and Evolutionary Psychology,” with Michael Ruse.
 In A Companion to the History of American Science, edited by Georgina Montgomery and Mark Largent (Hoboken, NJ: Wiley, 2015), 252-262.